zhovner/airport-sniffer/README.md

-This is quite simple script, it grab your pattern from wireless traffic.
-It can be used only in open Wi-Fi network
+This is quite simple script.
+It use built-in Airport Extreme card for grab your pattern from wireless traffic.
+It can be used **only in open Wi-Fi network**.

 #### What it doing: